 c.
 After the admission of learners with statements of Special Educational Needs where the academy is named on the statement, the criteria will be applied in the following order:

 1. Looked After Children (Note 1)

-4. Children attending named partner primary schools on the closing date for applications.
-Preference will be given to learners living nearest to the school (Note 4 and Appendix 1)
+4. Children attending named partner primary schools at the time of application.
+Preference will be given to learners living nearest to the school (Note 4)

 b) All appeals will be heard separately.
 Every effort will be made to hear appeals before the start of the Autumn Term, but no guarantee can be made that appeals submitted after the deadline will be heard by September.

 c) You will be given 10 school days’ notice of your appeal hearing date, and you will be sent a copy of the school’s case.
 You can attend the hearing to present the case for your child.
 You may bring a friend or representative along.
 At the meeting, a representative from the school or the council will present the school’s case.

 d) The Clerk to the Panel will inform you in writing of the Panel’s decision.
 The decision is binding and parents have no further right of appeal for the same school in the same school year, unless there has been a significant change in circumstances.